E-bikes are classified as “electric bicycles.” The same rules of the road apply to both e-bikes and human-powered bicycles.

 When in doubt, ask your local land manager about access to specific trails.
 Local land rules change frequently.

-SOUTH DAKOTA'S E-BIKE LAW FOR TRAILS
+OHIO'S E-BIKE LAW FOR TRAILS

 LOCAL: Consult your local land management agency.